-The content of Cyclecraft is closely associated with Bikeability, the National Cycle Training Standard, for which it is the principal reference and required reading for accredited instructors.
-Each new edition of Cyclecraft benefits from feedback obtained as a result of implementation of the National Standard.
+The content of Cyclecraft is closely associated with the National Standard for Cycle Training and Bikeability – the Department for Transport's national cycle training programme.
+Each new edition of Cyclecraft benefits from feedback obtained as a result of development of both the National Standard and Bikeability.

 The content could also be useful to other road users and those involved professionally with road safety, driving instruction and the design and use of the highway network, in order to understand the principles of good cycling and the difficulties that cyclists sometimes face.

-Most people of reasonable fitness should be capable of acquiring the skills that are taught.
+Most reasonably fit people should be capable of learning the skills that are taught.
 However, a key consideration is that you should become competent at each stage before progressing further, taking care not to proceed too quickly, nor beyond your capabilities at any time.
 Gradual acclimatisation to cycling in traffic is the best approach, getting used to more demanding traffic situations one by one.
-People who are particularly slow, timid or nervous may need patience and perseverance to attain the more advanced skills, but they are encouraged to try, and to seek the help of a national-standard cycle training instructor if necessary.
+People who are particularly slow, timid or nervous may need patience and perseverance to learn the more advanced skills, but they are encouraged to try, and to seek the help of a National Standard cycle training instructor if necessary.

-The advice given in Cyclecraft applies to all types of cycle in common use, although the limitations of some may militate against tackling some of the more advanced manoeuvres.
-Chapter 3 compares the characteristics of various types of machine and other chapters refer to significant differences in riding technique as necessary.
-For most of the guide, however, the use of a large-wheel multi-geared hybrid, road or touring bicycle is assumed, as these types are the most versatile for cycling in traffic.
+The advice given in Cyclecraft applies to all types of cycle in common use, although the limitations of some may make it difficult to tackle some of the more advanced manoeuvres.
+Chapter 3 compares the characteristics of various types of machine, and other chapters refer to significant differences in riding technique as necessary.
+For most of this guide, however, it's assumed that you have a large-wheel multi-geared hybrid, road or touring bicycle, as these types are the most versatile for cycling in traffic.